Access to care services

-The necessity to strengthen the training of health professionals on FGM
+The necessity to reinforce the training of health professionals on FGM

 During the thematic discussion on access to care services for FGM survivors, members of the COP FGM expressed the necessity of addressing a number of issues, such as:

 In South Sudan, the government’s lack of response to care for FGM survivors.

 In Sierra Leone, the difficulty of providing specialised care services to FGM survivors due to the lack of government initiative, but also the difficulty of involving health professionals and practitioners due to the gap between some who support the practice and others who do not.

 On the other hand, the need and a strong pressure from civil society on the government to remind them of the commitments made at the international level, and even at the national level, to provide a necessary service to survivors of SGBV.

 In Canada, the issue of FGM is not yet the subject of an action plan involving the establishment of specific care services for FGM survivors.
 This is the current challenge that civil society is working on.
 On the other hand, there is increasing progress.
 The government has just funded some civil society organisations specialising in the issue of FGM in Canada.
 So there is hope for more dialogue, public education and services for girls at risk.
 Modules for different service providers are being developed and public education/information is planned.
 The next challenge for civil society would be to include FGM in the national action plan on GBV in order to provide specific and specialized care services for FGM survivors.

 In Kenya, care services for FGM survivors are often privately provided.
 Therefore, there are private doctors who perform defibulation and reconstructive surgery.
 Counselling/therapy are services that are also provided by private clinics and are only available to those who can afford it and who are aware of their trauma and its impact on their lives: “Very important, because I didn’t know that we carry trauma and therefore need therapy for a long time” (FGM survivor).

 To the question raised about whether: do women who undergo FGM understand that they need medical care?